eez-open/studio/help/en-US/components/widgets/Container.md

 -   `Static` – Child widgets are positioned within the Container using their left and top properties.
 -   `Horizontal` – Child widgets are positioned from left to right (or vice versa if RTL is selected in the `SetPageDirection` action) and in order according to the order set through the _Widgets Structure_ panel.
 So, if this option is selected, then the left property of the Child widget is not used.
 If a Child widget is hidden, then it is skipped and its position is taken by the next visible Widget in the list.
 -   `Vertical` – Child widgets are positioned from top to bottom and in order according to the order set through the _Widgets Structure_ panel.
 So, if this option is selected, then the top property of the Child widget is not used.
 If a Child widget is hidden, then it is skipped and its position is taken by the next visible Widget from the list.
+-   `Docking Manager` – Each child widget is located inside separate tab and these tabs can be arranged within container boundaries in an arbitrary way.
+For example, they can be grouped inside tab strips or docked at any position inside container.
+This options is only available for Dashboard projects.

+## Edit layout

+If `Layout` property is set to `Docking Manager` then this button opens the editor for configuring initial position of tabs within container.
+Please note, user can later change the layout configuration when dashboard is running.
+User changes are saved in `.eez-project-runtime-settings` file, created at the same location where the `.eez-project` file is.

 # INPUTS [EMPTY]